Most Americans who invest in crypto believe they have the tools to get rich. They all share the same trait: the dream of

 - Most Americans share one dream: having money.

-Over half of digital currency users believe that the new asset class will make them billionaires.
+71% of Crypto Investors are Confident they’d Become Rich.
+Over half of the digital currency users believe the new asset class will make them billionaires.
 So revealed a recent study conducted by The Harris Poll.
-U.S. adults' desires to become very wealthy are increasing; however, this trend is incredibly empowering among crypto-investors.
+U.S. adults’ desires to become very wealthy are increasing; however, this trend is incredibly empowering among crypto-investors.
 Even though Bitcoin and other cryptocurrencies plummeted throughout 2022, users are confident in their investments.

 According to a survey conducted in July of this year, 71% of Americans who own digital assets claimed to have the tools to become a billionaire in the future.
 In comparison, 44% of the survey participants agreed with the same statement.

 Millennials Crave Wealth and Crypto

 Most Americans share a common desire: to amass large fortunes of money.
 According to the study, 6 in 10 want to be a billionaire someday and claim that the wealthy are good for society.
 However, the remaining 40% said they loathe millionaires at the other extreme.

 Although the research does not delve into the tools and strategies investors pursue to achieve this common goal, the results suggest that a broad group relies on cryptocurrencies as an alternative to accumulate wealth.
 The study found that younger generations are likelier to say they have the tools to achieve billionaire status someday.
 Especially Generation Z (ages 18-24) and Millennials (ages 41-56).

 Some 55% of Millennials and 66% of Gen Z respondents agreed with the premise.
-Although The Harris Poll study does not distinguish the age of cryptocurrency investors, the results appear to be in line with other surveys that point to younger people investing the most in digital assets.
+Although The Harris Poll study does not distinguish the age of cryptocurrency investors, the results appear to align with other surveys that point to younger people investing the most in digital assets.

 In 2020, a survey by deVere Group found that more than two-thirds of millennials worldwide had more confidence in Bitcoin than gold as a haven asset.
 Previous studies have seen that the same demographic group preferred investing in Bitcoin over stocks like Netflix or the traditional stock market.